Internet Evidence Analysis

 - This course is offered to law enforcement officers and civilian computer forensic analysts who:

-- have basic skills in the use of a current leading forensic software tool
+- have basic skills in the use of a current commercial forensic application

 - Registrants must have completed the Computer Forensic Examiner Course (CMPFOR).
-In absence of CMPFOR, considerations is given to experienced computer forensic examiners, preferably with two years' experience.
+Alternatively, consideration can be given to experienced computer forensic examiners, preferably with two years of experience, at the discretion of the lead instructor

 Assessment

-- Success in the course is based on participation and completion of all required assignments.
+- Success in the course is based on attendance, participation and successful completion of all required assignments and learning evaluations

-- Various evaluation methods are used, including a written exam, practical exercises and mapping exercises.
+- Various evaluation methods are used, including a written exam with practical exercises and a final group project

-- Re-testing or re-evaluation is conducted at the discretion of the course instructor.
+- Re-testing or re-evaluation is conducted in accordance with the CPC Academic Directives and at the discretion of the Canadian Police College

 Contact